Eric Medlen: Death

 On March 19, 2007, during a test session at Gainesville Raceway in Gainesville, Florida, Medlen was critically injured when his Funny Car developed the most severe tire shake ever recorded in a Funny Car.
 The side-to-side force of the shake caused his head to hit the roll bars around his head, causing severe head injuries.
 He became unconscious, causing the car to lose control and strike the wall.

 After being cut free from the car by the NHRA Safety Safari and receiving emergency treatment at the track, Medlen was transferred by Alachua County Fire Rescue to Shands at the University of Florida where he was treated for four days for what doctors characterized as a severe closed head injury.

 Medlen survived a delicate, three-hour craniectomy procedure to relieve pressure and hemorrhaging on March 20, 2007, but succumbed to complications of diffuse axonal injury three days later after being removed from life support in accordance with his own previously stated wishes.

 According to auto racing safety expert John Melvin, Medlen was literally shaken to death in the incident.
 The deflating tire caused an 18-inch movement up and down, which then exerted a force of 40,000 or more pounds as it rotated.

-He was the first NHRA fatality since 2004, when Top Fuel racer Darrell Russell lost his life in a race, and the first Funny Car driver to lose his life.
+Medlin was the first NHRA fatality since 2004, when Top Fuel racer Darrell Russell lost his life in a race, and the first Funny Car driver to lose his life.
 John Force Racing immediately began an investigation into Medlen's death, leading to the development of the Eric Medlen Chassis.

 Legacy

-Sonoma Raceway holds the Eric Medlen Ice Cream Social with fans and competitors being able to have ice cream after the final round of qualifying during the track's NHRA Camping World Drag Racing Series race.
+Sonoma Raceway holds the Eric Medlen Ice Cream Social with fans and competitors being able to have ice cream after the final round of qualifying during the track's NHRA Mission Foods cing Series race.
 Medlen mentioned that a person can never be unhappy when eating ice cream.
 The benefit helps local racers in the San Francisco Bay area who race at Sonoma toward a scholarship fund.

 One major legacy that was left behind by Medlen happened after his death, the NHRA enacted a new safety requirement within the Funny Car division, that states that the roll bars within the car now have to be padded.
 The roll bars are padded with a heavy foam rubber insulation and wrapped with seven layers of Nomex fabric to make the foam rubber more resistant to fire.
 This has dramatically reduced the kinds of injuries among drivers that Medlen suffered which ultimately resulted in his death.

 The project to build a safer car at John Force Racing after his death is called the Eric Medlen Project, with the new chassis often called an Eric Medlen chassis.